SUBRAMANIANKN/movielens/README.md

 # Movielens

 This is the one of the two projects  to be completed as part of the Harvard Data Science Capstone course.
-The purpose of the  project is to create a movie recommendation system using the MovieLens dataset (10M version of the MovieLens dataset) available in the site Grouplens.org site .
+The purpose of the  project is to create a movie recommendation system using the MovieLens dataset (10M version of the MovieLens dataset) available in the site Grouplens.org site.

 Below are the 3 deliverables for this project